 Our growth strategy is based on three primary areas.
 First, we are focused on growing our direct-to-consumer ("DtC") sales by shipping to legal purchasers to their homes where allowed.
 We currently use a three-tier compliant, third-party platform to conduct these sales and deliveries in 46 states in which approximately 96.8% of the U.S. population reside.
 This allows us to develop a relationship directly with the consumer through higher-margin sales while collecting valuable data about our best performing products.
 We can then use this data to target the consumer based on location, age, key demographics and product types.
 With the data collected, we can also retarget and resell to these customers, thereby generating more revenue.
-Our board of directors recently created a technology and Cryptocurrency Committee of the Board of Directors and simultaneously adopted a Bitcoin Treasury Policy Statement (later adopted as our Cryptocurrency Treasury Reserve Policy) that lays out a path to our eventual acceptance of cryptocurrencies as a form of payment from customers purchasing our products online and other matters dealing with our handling of cryptocurrencies.
-We believe this could expand the number of customers who may be interested in buying our products.
+Our board of directors recently created a technology and Cryptocurrency Committee of the Board of Directors and simultaneously adopted a Bitcoin Treasury Policy Statement that lays out a path to our eventual acceptance of bitcoin as a form of payment from customers purchasing our products.
+The Technology and Cryptocurrency Committee will craft a recommended Bitcoin Treasury Policy for the Board to review, consider and adopt prior to us accepting or handing any such assets.